jhoyos135/Friend_Finder/README.md

 # Welcome to Friend Finder

-Find a friend with similar quality like yours.
+Find a friend with similar qualities like yours.

 # Technologies
 Node.js\